riberk/embed_it/embed_it/README.md

 - src
 - Cargo.toml

-You can use a macro to expand it into rust code:
+You can use a macro to expand it into Rust code:

 ```rust
 use embed_it::Embed;